mmilano/SidePanelCollapse/README.md

 The `handleLinks` option is a boolean value that determines if SidePanelCollapse will attempt to alter the default behavior of links in the side panel element.

-When `handleLinks` is `true`, SidePanelCollapse will attempt to parse the content of the element.
-Any links found - defined as standard `<a>` tags – will be given a custom event handler.
+When `handleLinks` is true, SidePanelCollapse will attempt to parse the content of the element.
+Any links found - technically defined as `<a>` tags that are descendants of `sidepanelElement` – will be given a custom event handler.
 When clicked, the side panel will be closed "fast" and then the page will be sent to the link destination.

 When `false`, link-handling is disabled and nothing changes.

-See [Closing The Side Panel: Clicking A Link](#clicking-a-link) for more explanaation.
+See [Closing The Side Panel: Clicking A Link](#clicking-a-link) for more explanation.